Child tax credit cash to start hitting parents' bank accounts Thursday

 “Sure, the poverty rate might initially decline, but this does nothing to fundamentally give people the chance to rise up and escape dependency,” he said.
 And he called the payments a “really bad, cumbersome, over-complicated way to transfer money through the tax code.”

-In a statement, Sen. Ron Johnson, R-Oshkosh, didn't specifically reject making the payments permanent but said that “in general, I don't like to use the tax code for either economic or social engineering" and said he favored a flat tax structure without any credits.
+In a statement, U.S. Sen. Ron Johnson, R-Oshkosh, didn’t specifically reject making the payments permanent, but said that “in general, I don’t like to use the tax code for either economic or social engineering” and said he favored a flat tax structure without any credits.

 Under the American Rescue Plan, the annual child tax credit was made fully refundable and went from $2,000 to $3,000 per child for children 6 to 17 and to $3,600 for children younger than 6.
 Most families will see half the credit show up automatically in their bank accounts over the course of the six-month program, although some will get paper checks.
 Next year, families will be able to claim the other half on their 2021 taxes.